School fees are set by Catholic Education Services and are subject to revision each year.

 It is our experience that families who are struggling financially are faithful in paying a contribution to the college to whatever extent they can afford.
 It is the expectation that families with the capacity to contribute do so, so that as near to possible to full realisation of this income source can be achieved.

-Accounts for School Tuition Fees and Levies are issued each term and the payment due date is printed on the Parent Statement of Account.
+Accounts for school tuition fees and levies are issued each term and the payment due date is printed on the Parent Statement of Account.
 This due date is 14 days from the date of invoicing.
-There are several methods of fee payment, please see the document below.
+There are several methods of fee payment and they are listed on your statement.

-If you have any queries, or need assistance in calculating payment plans, please contact the college Accounts Department on email@example.com or phone 4063 5330.
+If you have any queries, or need assistance in calculating payment plans, please contact the college Accounts Team on firstname.lastname@example.org or phone 4063 5300 (select Option 2).